azuline/rose/docs/ARCHITECTURE.md

 # Architecture

-Rosé has a simple uni-directional looping architecture.
+Rosé's data flow is architected in a simple uni-directional loop.

 ```mermaid
 flowchart BT